logo

 At 12 months, your baby will receive some of the most crucial vaccines in the schedule.
 This includes the measles, mumps, and rubella (MMR) vaccine, which protects against these serious diseases, and the varicella (chickenpox) vaccine.

 Additionally, your baby will receive the first dose of the hepatitis A vaccine, offering protection against this liver infection.
-These vaccines are essential for continuing to build your baby’s immunity and ensuring they are well-protected as they grow.
+These vaccines are essential for building your baby’s immunity and ensuring they are well-protected as they grow.

 Ensuring Timely and Complete Vaccination for Your Baby